(toe si LIZ oo mab)

-IV: Initial: 4 mg/kg every 4 weeks; may be increased to 8 mg/kg based on clinical response (maximum dose: 800 mg).
+IV: Initial: 4 mg/kg once every 4 weeks; may be increased to 8 mg/kg once every 4 weeks based on clinical response (maximum dose: 800 mg).

-<100 kg: 162 mg every other week; increase to every week based on clinical response
+<100 kg: 162 mg once every other week; increase to 162 mg once every week based on clinical response

 Transitioning from IV therapy to SubQ therapy: Administer the first SubQ dose instead of the next scheduled IV dose.

 Note: Do not initiate if ANC is <2,000/mm3, platelets are <100,000/mm3 or if ALT or AST are >1.5 times ULN.